Do you regularly work away from home?

 Or are you a military family with regular deployments abroad?

-A Homecoming Tree has unlimited potential and gives your kids of the wild something to focus on during these times.
+A Homecoming Tree has unlimited potential and gives your children something to focus on during these times.
 It’s fun and can get them outdoors too.

 (Forgive the photo quality throughout; all taken long before this blog was conceived of!)